Scholarly journal articles may seem to be the most popular information source.

 Market research reports or industry research reports analyze information about the market, the product or service or consumers.
 As an engineer you would want to invent something that companies or consumers would buy.
 To secure funding, investors and stakeholders may want to know which market is best for your invention.

-These screenshots below show data of the desalination market in Asia Pacific region taken from Frost & Sullivan.
+These screenshots below show data of the Future of Connected Living taken from Frost & Sullivan.

 Some examples of market research databases are:

 To browse a list of market research databases subscribed by NUS Libraries, refer to the Marketing Subject Guide.

 Standards are sets of specifications on how certain materials or products should be manufactured, defined, measured or tested.

 Some national or international standards bodies which issue standards are:

 Standards issued by one standard body may be adopted by other standard bodies.
 For example: